 You have rights under federal law regarding background checks employers use.
 The Fair Credit Reporting Act requires the background check company to use procedures to ensure the maximum possible accuracy of the information they report about you.
 Reporting companies also have notice and strict-procedure requirements when they report public-record information (like criminal history) about you.

 Separately, employers have to inform you of their intent to obtain a background check about you in a document that is as short as possible to inform you of that intent and get your written authorization to do a background check.
 If the employer wants to use the contents of a background check report to refuse to hire or promote you or to fire you, the employer must first give you a copy of the entire report and a written summary of your Fair Credit Reporting Act rights.
 The employer must then allow you a reasonable amount of time (around 5 business days) to dispute or discuss any of the contents of the report before the employer makes its final hiring decision.

 For reports used to screen tenants, the reporting agencies also have to use procedures designed to ensure the maximum possible accuracy of the information they report about you.
 That means they should do things like compare your middle name to those appearing in court records, but often they do not, leading to inaccuracies that may cost you the ability to rent an apartment.

 We can help you with all of these background-related problems –

 Our litigation history against background reporting companies reads like a who’s who in the industry, and our expertise in this area is second to none.
-Contact us to discuss any problems you’ve had with a background check.
+Contact us to discuss any problems you’ve had with a background check and employment screening.